Atvaark/GzsTool/README.md

 Remarks
 --------
-* Repacking a g0s file without changes will result in a smaller file.
+* Repacking a dat file without changes will result in a smaller file.
 This is due to the tool not reencrypting formerly encrypted files and thereby not requiring to store the decryption keys.
+* Unpacking Ground Zeroes g0s and pftxs files will only work with [v0.2 (Ground Zeroes)](https://github.com/Atvaark/GzsTool/releases/tag/v0.2)